prebid/prebid.github.io/prebid-mobile/pbm-api/ios/code-integration-ios.md

 sidebarType: 2
 ---

 # Code Integration for iOS
+{: .notoc}

 Get started with Prebid Mobile by creating a [Prebid Server account]({{site.github.url}}/prebid-mobile/prebid-mobile-pbs.html).

-### Use Cocoapods?

-Easily include the Prebid Mobile SDK for your primary ad server in your Podfile.
+Once your account is set up include the Prebid Mobile SDK in your app by either using Cocoapods or by [cloning the repo](https://github.com/prebid/prebid-mobile-ios) and using our included script to build the SDK.

+- TOC
+ {:toc}

+### Include with Cocoapods

+If you are not familar with using Cocoapods for dependency management visit their [getting started page](https://guides.cocoapods.org/using/getting-started.html).
+Once you have your `podfile` setup, include the following:

+{% capture warning_note %}
+• Ensure that you set the platform to :ios, '11.0', setting the the platform to an earlier version might return unexpected results.
+• Replace MyAmazingApp with your application's name. {% endcapture %}
+{% include /alerts/alert_warning.html content=warning_note %}

 ```
 platform :ios, '11.0'